earthly/website/blog/_posts/2021-01-01-brown-green-language.md

 ```

 <figcaption>
-Out of 22 Languages in the dreaded/loved list, 63% are Brown
+Out of 22 Languages in the combined dreaded/loved list, 63% are Brown
 </figcaption>

 <div class="notice--warning notice--big">